Home » London » O2 Arena climb tickets

 For the O2 roof climb, it is better to wear comfortable clothing suitable for the weather.

-Since the Millennium Dome’s roof is 52 meters (170 feet) at its highest point, hats and gloves are a must for colder days.
+Since the Millennium Dome’s roof is 52 meters (170 feet) at its highest point, hats and gloves are necessary for colder days.

-All visitors get a pair of shoes, which are ideal for gripping the walkway.
+All visitors get shoes, which are ideal for gripping the walkway.

-Even though the tourist attraction offers climb shoes of all sizes, visitors must bring their socks.
+Even though the tourist attraction offers climbing shoes of all sizes, visitors must bring their socks.

-The Up at the O2 Basecamp supplies all safety equipment and a climb jacket or Gillet if requested.
+The Up at the O2 Basecamp supplies all safety equipment and a climbing jacket or Gillet if requested.

 Eating or drinking is not allowed while climbing O2 Arena’s roof.
 However, there are many restaurants and bars at O2 Arena, which you can explore after your climb.